technix/atrament-web-ui/README.md

 The table consists of header `[header][/header]` (optional) and rows `[row][/row]`.
 The `[ ]` is a cell separator.

-Attributes:
+Attributes of the `[table]` tag:
 * `border=false` disables table borders.
 * `padding=false` disables table cell paddings.
 * `columns="20% 20% 60%"` sets column width.
 You have to set width for each column in the table.

 ### Overlay

-Atrament Web UI can display custom data (inventory, character stats etc.) as an overlay.
+Atrament UI can display custom data (inventory, character stats etc.) as an overlay.

-To display an overlay, you need to define a button in the toolbar or in the game content with the `[button]` tag.
+To display an overlay, authors need to define a button with the `[button]` tag, which calls an Ink function.
 If the function returns text content, it will be displayed as an overlay.
-Overlay content can have buttons too.
+The overlay content can have buttons too.

 If the first line of the function is a `[title]Overlay Title[/title]` tag, this title will be displayed in the toolbar.

-Example of toolbar and overlays:
+Example of the toolbar and overlays:
 ```
 # toolbar: game_toolbar